gaultier/blog/advent_of_code_5.md

 ```

 It takes 21 miliseconds.
-Not too bad!
+Not too bad.

 Here is a hand-written C version which only does one allocation and uses mutations, for the input
 string: